Absence from Work Certificates

 Community pharmacists around Australia who have been appropriately trained are now able to provide vaccinations to protect you from getting the flu.

-The available of flu shots at your pharmacy mean they are easy to get and you no longer need to go to your doctor, get a script to be filled at your pharmacy, and then return to your doctor to have the shot.
+The availability of flu shots at your pharmacy mean they are easy to get and you no longer need to go to your doctor, get a script to be filled at your pharmacy, and then return to your doctor to have the shot.

 The flu is a virus which affects the respiratory tract and is usually worse in the winter months but it is one which can be avoided through immunisation.